remithr/testDo/docs/index.md

 }

 **c.Transfer Voucher Token Assets to Merchant Account**<br/>
- This API is used to transfer Fish assets to merchant account from user account<br/>
+ This API is used to transfer Voucher token assets to merchant account from user account<br/>
 API:/transferVoucherTokenAssetsToMerchant<br/>
 Request Body : <br/>